RezaTaheri01/telegram-store-bot-web-hook/README.md

 # Telegram Bot with Django Integration Web Hook 📢💻

-A Python-based Telegram bot integrated with a Django backend, featuring webhook support with Uvicorn, user interactions, payments, and product management.
+A Python-based Telegram bot integrated with a Django backend, featuring webhook support with Uvicorn and serve as a digital store.
+This code is base on [telegram-store-bot](https://github.com/RezaTaheri01/telegram-store-bot) but webhook version, the main functionalities didn't change.

 ---